MicrosoftDocs/Viva/Viva/solutions/hybrid-workforce-experience-template.md

 audience: Admin
 ---

-# Hybrid workforce experience report Onsite days solution – use the automated OnsiteDays template
+# Step 2.
+Use the automated OnsiteDays template

 In this article, you'll: